luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Tutorials/Your-First-FHE-Contract.md

    }
    ```

    Finally, we call the decrypt function to convert the private number to a public one.
-The method on line 21 represents an example of synchronous decryption.
-Fhenix will eventually move to an asynchronous decryption call.
+The method on line 21 represents an example of synchronous decryption. luxfhe will eventually move to an asynchronous decryption call.
 Don't worry, it will still be possible, and we will update you when the implementation is ready.

 ## Next Steps

-If you want to learn more about working with Fhenix, please check out [docs for a development tutorial](../Tutorials/Basic/intro).
+If you want to learn more about working with luxfhe, please check out [docs for a development tutorial](../Tutorials/Basic/intro).
 Here, you will learn how to set up your local dev environment and create an encrypted ERC-20 token!

-[//]: # (Or, [click here to check out part 2 of our easy win guide]&#40;#&#41;, where we go over Fhenix principles 101 on Remix.
+[//]: # (Or, [click here to check out part 2 of our easy win guide]&#40;#&#41;, where we go over luxfhe principles 101 on Remix.
 Learn how to handle operations, conditional logic, and permissions &#40;viewing encrypted fields&#41;.)

 ### Have Questions?